mjklaren/Matthijs/README.md

 ## The build
-For more details on the build, check [these photos in the build folder](https://github.com/mjklaren/Matthijs/tree/main/build).
-Sound files where generated using Elevenlabs, a bit of imagination to think of a non-existing language and Audacity to make the voices sound lower and add some echo.
+For more details on the build, check [these photos in the build folder](https://github.com/mjklaren/Matthijs/tree/main/build) (some photos cleaned up using Gemini).
+Sound files where generated using Elevenlabs AI, a bit of imagination to think of a non-existing language and Audacity to make the voices sound lower and add some echo.
 The used sound files can be found in the [sound folder](https://github.com/mjklaren/Matthijs/tree/main/Sounds).

 ## The software